ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 subtitle: "A common task in life is calculating the average of some quantities.
 The average is the most common and intuitive statistic every human learns and uses.
-Unitary designs allow us to compute averages over unitaries faster than doing uniform sampling.
+Unitary designs allow us to compute averages over unitaries faster than doing Monte Carlo integration.
 In this post, we build some intuition about unitary designs and how they relate to integrals over the unitary group."
 layout: default
 date: 2023-08-25